MichaelBurak/RPG-character-planner/notes.md

 Add AMSerializer

-remove turbo links in application.js and application.html.erb
+-remove turbo links in application.js and application.html.erb -fix asset pipeline to use controller specific logic instead of requiring tree

 for JS Model Objects:
 class Character {